Othkkartho/Othkkartho.github.io/en/index.md

 ***

 {{ website_info_text_second }}
-> This is a blog that writes down projects of Spring and Node.js of college students aspiring to backend programming.
+> This is a blog that writes down projects of Spring and Node.js of college students aspiring to programming.
 > Occasionally, Python also comes up.